Every Girl You've Ever Loved

 "Every Girl You've Ever Loved" is a song by the American singer Miley Cyrus featuring the British model Naomi Campbell, from the former's ninth studio album, Something Beautiful (2025).
 Musically, it is a disco and disco pop song with empowering lyrics and spoken-word verses performed by Campbell.
 Upon the album's release, music critics highlighted "Every Girl You've Ever Loved" as a standout.

 Cyrus wrote "Every Girl You've Ever Loved" with Michael Pollack, Shawn Everett, Alec O'Hanley, Jonathan Rado, Pierre Guerineau, and Molly Rankin, and was in charge of its production alongside Pollack, Everett, Rado, and Ian Gold.
 The song contains a sample of a Soulwax remix to Marie Davidson's "Work It".
 A music video for "Every Girl You've Ever Loved" was released on June 30, 2025, starring both Cyrus and Campbell.
-Columbia Records is set to issue a limited vinyl edition of the song on July 11, 2025.
+Columbia Records issued a limited vinyl edition of the song on July 11, 2025.

 Background and release

 In March 2025, the American singer Miley Cyrus announced her ninth studio album, Something Beautiful, and shared the trailer to its accompanying musical film, also titled Something Beautiful.
 In May, she revealed the album's track listing through a visual trailer, which featured footage of the British model Naomi Campbell.
 "Every Girl You've Ever Loved", the eleventh track, was announced to feature Campbell.
 Cyrus stated that she decided to create the song after Dolly Parton's positive reception to its title, when Cyrus shared it to her before the writing process began.

 Columbia Records released the album Something Beautiful, including "Every Girl You've Ever Loved", on May 30, 2025.
 On the same date, Cyrus performed the track and "Easy Lover" at the 3 Dollar Bill bar in New York, where an album release party took place.
 In the visuals for the song included on the accompanying film, Cyrus and Campbell perform and dance in an empty warehouse with dim lights.
 The visuals were released as a music video on June 30, 2025, one day after being teased by Cyrus on her social media accounts.
-Columbia Records is scheduled to issue the song as a limited edition vinyl on July 11, promoted by a signing event that took place weeks prior in London's Rough Trade.
+Columbia Records issued the song as a limited edition vinyl on July 11, promoted by a signing event that took place weeks prior in London's Rough Trade.